 The Private Securities Litigation Reform Act of 1995 contains certain safe harbor provisions regarding forward-looking statements.
-This Form 10-Q, and other information provided by us or statements made by our directors, officers or employees from time to time, may contain "forward-lookina" statements and information, which involve risks and uncertainties.
+This Form 10-Q, and other information provided by us or statements made by our directors, officers or employees from time to time, may contain "forward-looking" statements and information, which involve risks and uncertainties.
 Actual future results may differ materially.
 Statements indicating that we "believe," "may," "could," "would," "might," "should," "expect," "intend," "plan," "target," "anticipate" and "continue," are forward-looking, as are other statements concerning future financial results, product offerings or other events that have not yet occurred.
 There are a number of factors that could cause actual results or future events to differ materially from those anticipated by the forward-looking statements, including, without limitation: (1) Economic, geopolitical and market conditions can adversely affect our business, results of operations and financial condition, including our revenue growth and profitability, which in turn could adversely affect our stock price.
-(2) We may fail to achieve our financial forecasts due to such factors as delays or size reductions in transactions, fewer large transactions in a particular guarter, fluctuations in currency exchange rates, or a decline in our renewal rates for contracts.
+(2) We may fail to achieve our financial forecasts due to such factors as delays or size reductions in transactions, fewer large transactions in a particular quarter, fluctuations in currency exchange rates, or a decline in our renewal rates for contracts.
 (3) Our ability to successfully manage transitions to new business models and markets, including an increased emphasis on a cloud and subscription strategy, may not be successful.
 (4) If we are unable to develop new or sufficiently differentiated products and services, or to enhance and improve our existing products and services in a timely manner to meet market demand, partners and customers may not purchase new software licenses or subscriptions or purchase or renew support contracts.
 (5) We depend upon our extensive partner channel and we may not be successful in retaining or expanding our relationships with channel partners.
-(6) Our international sales and operations subject us to additional risks that can adversely affect our operating results, including risks relating to foreign currency gains and losses.
-(7) If the security measures for our software, services or other offerings are compromised or subject to a successful cyber-attack, or if such offerings contain significant coding or configuration errors, we may experience reputational harm, legal claims and financial exposure.
+(6) Our international sales an software, services or other offerings are compromised or subject to a successful cyber-attack, or if such offerings contain significant coding or configuration errors, we may experience reputational harm, legal claims and financial exposure.
 (8) We have made acquisitions, and may make acquisitions in the future, and those acquisitions may not be successful, may involve unanticipated costs or other integration issues or may disrupt our existing operations.
-(9) The coronavirus disease (COVID-19) outbreak and the impact it could have on our employees, customers, partners, and the global financial markets could adversely affect our business, results of operations and financial condition.
-(10) Those factors discussed in Part II, Item 1A (Risk Factors) in this Quarterly Report on Form 10-O, and in Part I, Item 1A (Risk Factors) in our Annual Report on Form 10-K for the fiscal year ended November 30, 2019.
+(9)The coronavirus disease (COVID-19) outbreak and the impact it could have on our employees, customers, partners and the global financial markets could adversely affect our business, results of operations and financial condition.
+(10) Those factors discussed in Part II, Item 1A (Risk Factors) in this Quarterly Report on Form 10-Q, and in Part I, Item 1A (Risk Factors) in our Annual Report on Form 10-K for the fiscal year ended November 30, 2019.
 Although we have sought to identify the most significant risks to our business, we cannot predict whether, or to what extent, any of such risks may be realized.
 We also cannot assure you that we have identified all possible issues which we might face.
 We undertake no obligation to update any forward-looking statements that we make.